techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - **Calls to agent ratio** - Once the number of callers waiting in queue exceeds the ratio, new callers arriving in the queue become eligible for callback.
 This option applies to callers arriving in the queue.

-Additionally, for a call to become eligible for callback, its inbound phone number must be a publicly dialable, nonpremium phone number in E.164 format, and it must not be presenting to an agent.
+Additionally, for a call to become eligible for callback, its inbound phone number must be a publicly dialable, non-premium phone number in E.164 format, and it must not be presenting to an agent.

 After the music on hold finishes playing, eligible callers receive an option to request callback.